SFTtech/openage-blog/content/blog/T0008-engine_planning_2022.md

 1. Move to the target
 2. Attack the target

 These routines can also be much more complex.
-Take the the gathering mechanic in AoE2 for example, which we will break down for you.
+Take the gathering mechanic in AoE2 for example, which we will break down for you.

 ![Gather mechanic (AoE2)]({static}/images/T0008-gather-mechanic-viz.png)